 The Most Iconic Car of the 1960s: Ford Mustang

 With a rivalry spanning generations, the Mustang is Ford’s answer to the Chevy Corvette.
-Since the introduction of the Mustang in 1964, the two American sports car models have both enjoyed timeless appeal.
+Since the Mustang’s introduction in 1964, the two American sports car models have both enjoyed timeless appeal.
 In its first 36 months, Ford sold 1.7 million Mustangs.
 It was Ford’s most successful model launch since the Model A. The Mustang was the first of the pony car class of American automobiles.
-After its introduction, competitors including the Chevy Camaro, Pontiac Firebird, and Dodge Challenger were introduced.
+After its introduction, competitors, including the Chevy Camaro, Pontiac Firebird, and Dodge Challenger, were introduced.
 Now in its sixth generation, the Ford Mustang is beloved and a popular staple in popular culture and film as an American sports car.
 Appearances include Steve McQueen’s Mustang in “Bullitt,” a 1971 Mustang Fastback in the original “Gone in Sixty Seconds,” and the song “Mustang Sally.”
 Like the Corvette, the Mustang has been involved in racing worldwide and has won numerous awards.
 A National Mustang Museum is currently in development in North Carolina.

 The Most Iconic Car of the 1970s: Pontiac Firebird